underscoredotspace/watchy-revolution/README.md

 The fields in a screen instance are not persistent across deep sleep.
 Do not expect to store persistent state in a screen instance.
 If you need persistence across sleep, make the state static and tag it with `RTC_DATA_ATTR` but this will only work for a single instance of a screen.
 If you have multiple instances of the same screen that need different persistent instance data you'll have do it some other way.

-If you want multiple sub-screens for a single action you can instantiate local anonymous subclasses of `Screen` see `SetupWifiScreen.cpp` and `UpdateFWScreen.cpp` for examples.
+If you want multiple sub-screens for a single action you can instantiate local anonymous subclasses of `Screen` see `UpdateFW.cpp` for an example.

 ## Example Screens